SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    It's implemented there an illegal instruction and in the stdlib by Builtin.int_trap().

+..
+XXX Details about trapping really belong under "Error Handling".

 There are several aspects of memory safety that Swift enforces:

-..
-TR: Any other kinds of safety we should mention?

 * Variables must have a value assigned to them before they can be read.
   This guarantee is called :newTerm:`definite initialization`.

-..
-TR: Definite or difinitive?
-I prefer the former, but I've seen both.

 * Only memory that is part of a data structure can be accessed through that data structure.